VA Cash-Out Refinance Guidelines 2024

 VA Cash-Out Refinance Requirements

-• Eligibility: Applicants must meet the VA’s eligibility requirements and receive a Certificate of Eligibility (COE).
+• Eligibility: Applicants must meet the VA’s eligibility requirements and obtain a Certificate of Eligibility (COE).
 The COE can be obtained through the VA or with the assistance of a VA-approved lender.

 • Credit score: While there is no set credit score requirement for VA cash-out refinance loans, many VA lenders will look for a minimum credit score of 620 or higher.

-• Occupancy: Borrowers must intend to occupy the property being refinanced as their primary residence.
+• Occupancy: Borrowers must intend to occupy the refinanced property as their primary residence.

 • Debt-to-income (DTI) ratio: This ratio compares the borrower’s monthly debt obligations to their gross monthly income and helps lenders assess their ability to manage a new loan.
-While there is no specific DTI requirement for VA cash-out refinance loans, Veterans will need to meet additional financial guidelines if their DTI ratio exceeds 41%.
+While there is no specific DTI requirement for VA cash-out refinance loans, veterans may need to meet additional financial guidelines if their DTI ratio exceeds 41%.

 Interest rates for VA cash-out refinance loans can change daily based on market conditions, so it’s important to stay updated on current rates to make informed decisions about your cash-out refinance.